scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claw.*** *Melee Attack:* 4 AP, 1/3/1/0/0</br>Deals 2 wound dice.
+***Claw.*** *Melee Attack:* 4 AP, 1/3/1/0/0 - Deals 2 wound dice.

-***Bite.*** *Melee Attack:* 6 AP, 2/3/1/0/0</br>Deals 1 wound and 2 wound dice.
+***Bite.*** *Melee Attack:* 6 AP, 2/3/1/0/0 - Deals 1 wound and 2 wound dice.
 On crit the target creature gains Poison 1.
 While poisoned any damage taken reduces your max wounds as well, recovering after a long rest.
 If the Wendigo is cursed, the target creature is also cursed with the same curse.
 ___

 #### Serpent Warrior